-Your motorhome is fitted with a Fireangel CO-9D Carbon Monoxide Alarm.
-To activate the alarm pull the disabling tab as shown in the above image.
-Please read the instructions for the alarm, which are available at the following location:
+Your motorhome is fitted with a Fireangel CO-9XT-FF Carbon Monoxide Alarm.
+To activate the alarm, you will need to pull the disabling tab as shown in the above image.
+For further information, please read the instructions for the alarm, which are available at the following location: